The sun shone, having no alternative, on the nothing new."

 But neither will you, then!

 Sure I will.
-After I get done writing this, I am going to go back to my apartment, quickly make a salad, eat it even more quickly, grab my guitar and a couple of those cheap Fender harmonicas from that set of seven I just ordered (probably the key of D and the key of A), bike down to the Georgetown waterfront with my neighbors Alex and Ashley Papadapoulos (I am pretty sure that’s how you spell it), jam out, and then, afterwards, punch a tree a few times and then go for a run through the woods behind my apartment complex.
+After I get done writing this, I am going to go back to my apartment, quickly make a salad, eat it even more quickly, grab my guitar and a couple of those cheap Fender harmonicas from that set of seven I just ordered (probably the key of D and the key of A), bike down to the Georgetown waterfront with my neighbors Alex and Ashley Papadopoulos (I am pretty sure that’s how you spell it), jam out, and then, afterward, punch a tree a few times and then go for a run through the woods behind my apartment complex.
 Then, I am going to come home and do a little light reading and, if I’m feeling up to it, a little light writing as well.
 We’ll see how I am feeling by that point, though.

 And what will happen to me?